Dorothy Harley Eber: Biography

 Eber was born in Bromley, England of Welsh and Nova Scotian parentage, she spent her early childhood in both Wales and England.
 She attended schools in Wales, England, Ontario and Nova Scotia's Edgehill School for Girls.
 She was also a graduate of the University of Toronto.
 After graduation she worked as a reporter and in 1968 made her first trip to the Arctic to the community of Cape Dorset, famous for its Inuit artists.
 She returned in 1970 to do interviews with the graphic artist Pitseolak Ashoona.
 The book, with Ashoona's drawings and prints, was published the next year and has never been out of print.
-Since that time she has undertaken many more interview projects in the North.
+She undertook many more interview projects in the North.

 Tapes for her interviews are deposited in the Canadian Museum of Civilization, Ottawa.
 Over two summers, she also interviewed many elderly residents of Baddeck, Nova Scotia, who worked with Alexander Graham Bell on the hydrofoil and the tetrahedral kites which he developed there after the telephone made him famous.
 Her book Genius at Work: Images of Alexander Graham Bell was published in 1982 by Viking Press, New York and later by Nimbus, Halifax, Nova Scotia.